EV Charging Hardware

 DC - 80kW to 600kW

 DC Charging Stations above 80kW capacity, get more complex.
-They are supplied as either standalone combined units, such as the EVBox Troniq Modular or Kempower C Station.
-Alternatively, the Kempower C&S Series, CPU Control Units (up to 600 kW), connected to separate (remote) Satellite Stations, that can accommodate up to 8 x connectors - all dynamically sharing available capacity.
+They are supplied as either standalone combined units, such as the EVBox Troniq Modular or Kempower Station Charger.
+Alternatively, the Kempower Power Unit and Satellites, CPU Control Units (up to 600 kW), connected to separate (remote) Satellite Stations, that can accommodate up to 8 x connectors - all dynamically sharing available capacity.

 EV Charging Hardware Selection FAQs